Morphl-AI/MorphL-Community-Edition/README.md

 For enterprise sales or partnerships please contact us [here](https://morphl.io/contact.html) or at contact [at] morphl.io.

-____
+# Architecture

+The MorphL Platform consists of two main components:

+- **[MorphL Platform Orchestrator](orchestrator/README.md)** - This is the backbone of the platform.
+It sets up the infrastructure required for running pipelines for each model.

+- **[MorphL Pipelines](pipelines/README.md)** - Consists of various Python scripts, required for retrieving data from various sources, pre-processing, training a model and generating predictions.

+---

+The code that you'll find in this repository is a mirror that we use for making releases.
+If you want to contribute to a pipeline or create a new model, please open a pull request in the corresponding repository from the [MorphL-AI organization](https://github.com/Morphl-AI).

 This is project is currently under development.
 You can read more about it here: https://morphl.io.
 Follow us on Twitter: https://twitter.com/morphlio

 ## License